Amy Schumer Insisted On Goldie Hawn As Her Mom In ‘Snatched’: Goldie Relaunches Her Career At 71

 Goldie Hawn Dishes To Daughter Kate Hudson About Her 15 Year Break From Hollywood

-Amy Schumer who is only 35-years-old has only just begun, while Schumer’s Snatched co-star Goldie Hawn has a brilliant career, a beautiful romance and is still going strong at 71.
+Amy Schumer, who is only 35-years-old, has only just begun, while Schumer’s Snatched co-star, Goldie Hawn, has had a brilliant career, a beautiful romance, and is still going strong at 71.

 [Featured Image by Kevin Winter/Getty Images]